-The updated Banking Code came into effect on 1 January 2015.
-It applies to all activities performed in or directed towards the Netherlands by banks that are established in the Netherlands and licensed by the Dutch Central Bank (De Nederlandsche Bank, hereinafter DNB) pursuant to Section 2:11 of the Financial Supervision Act (Wet op het financieel toezicht, hereinafter Wft).
-The Banking Code does not replace applicable legislation or prevailing regulatory requirements in the event of a conflict.
+The Banking Code applies to all activities performed in or directed towards the Netherlands by banks that are established in the Netherlands and licensed by the Dutch Central Bank (De Nederlandsche Bank, hereinafter DNB) pursuant to Section 2:11 of the Financial Supervision Act (Wet op het financieel toezicht).
+Banks are obliged to render account for their compliance with the Banking Code via the comply-or-explain principle.